 More than anything, making this homemade ginger ale was simply for fun of it.
-My first “experiment” with infused simple syrups was for the Meyer lemon whiskey sour I made for Carolyn’s (my sister-in-law and the very-soon-to-be-bride) engagement party.
+My first “experiment” with infused simple syrups was for the Meyer lemon whiskey sour I made for Carolyn’s engagement party.
 I figured making a ginger syrup wouldn’t be terribly difficult, either.
 And it isn’t.
 But you need a few extra ingredients — in addition to a nice dose of ginger — to achieve the characteristic ginger ale zip.
 Oh, and a blender (or food processor) — infusion alone doesn’t impart enough gingery goodness.
-While I’m sure my Canada Dry days aren’t over, this is a fun (and tasty) D.I.Y. project to use up any extra knobs of ginger laying around.
+While I’m sure my Canada Dry days aren’t over, this is a fun and tasty D.I.Y. project to use up any extra knobs of ginger laying around.
 And in case you’re wondering, it’s just as good on its own as it is with a splash of Jameson mixed in.

 Homemade Ginger Ale